Ranked bandits in metric spaces: learning optimally diverse rankings over large document collections: Expressiveness of the model

 The generative model is a tree-shaped Bayesian network \hlc{3}{with 0-1 ``relevance values" $\pi(\cdot)$ on nodes, where leaves correspond to documents.} The tree is essentially a topical taxonomy on documents: \hlc{3}{subtopics correspond to subtrees.
 The relevance value} on each sub-topic is obtained from that on the parent topic via a low-probability mutation.

-\hlc{3}{The mutation probabilities need to be chosen so as to guarantee conditional L-continuity and the desired pointwise mean $\mu$.
+The mutation probabilities need to be chosen so as to guarantee conditional L-continuity and the desired pointwise mean $\mu$.
 It is fairly easy to derive a necessary and sufficient condition for the pointwise mean, and a necessary condition for conditional L-continuity.
-The latter condition states} that the mutation probabilities need to be bounded in terms of the distance between the child and the parent.
+The latter condition states that the mutation probabilities need to be bounded in terms of the distance between the child and the parent.
 The hard part is to prove that this condition is \emph{sufficient}.

-\hlc{3}{Let us describe our Bayesian tree network in detail.
-The network inputs a tree metric space $(X,\D)$ and the desired pointwise mean $\mu$, and outputs a relevance vector $\pi$.
-Specifically,} we assume that documents are leaves of a finite rooted edge-weighted tree $\DocTree$ with node set $V$ and leaf set $X\subset V$.
-Let $\D$ be the (weighted) shortest-paths metric on $V$.
-The desired pointwise mean $\mu$ can be any function $\mu:X\to [\alpha,\tfrac12]$, $\alpha>0$, that is L-continuous w.r.t. $(X,\D)$.
-We show (see Section~\ref{sec:extending-mu}) that $\mu$ can be extended from $X$ to $V$ preserving the range and L-continuity.
+Let us describe our Bayesian tree network in detail.
+The network inputs a tree metric space $(X,\D)$ and the desired pointwise mean $\mu$, and outputs a relevance vector $\pi: X\to \{0,1\}$.
+Specifically, we assume that documents are leaves of a finite rooted edge-weighted tree, which we denote $\DocTree$, with node set $V$ and leaf set $X\subset V$, so that $\D$ is a (weighted) shortest-paths metric on $V$.

+Recall that $\mu$ is L-continuous w.r.t. $(X,\D)$.
+We assume that $\mu$ takes values in the interval $[\alpha,\tfrac12]$, for some constant parameter $\alpha>0$.
+We show that $\mu$ can be extended from $X$ to $V$ preserving the range and L-continuity (see Section~\ref{sec:extending-mu} for the proof).